 10.02 – Payment of Dues.
 Dues shall be due and payable in advance on the first day of January in each fiscal year.

 10.03 – Default and Termination of Membership.
 When any member shall be in default in the payment of dues for a period of ninety (90) days from the beginning of the fiscal year or a period for which such dues become payable, his membership may thereupon be terminated by the Board of Directors in the manner provided in Article III of these By-Laws.

 10.04 – Proration of Dues.
 Membership in the corporation requires payment in full of dues owed, regardless of the time of year an individual joins.
 At no time shall dues be prorated.

-11.01 – These By-Laws may be altered or amended by a majority of a quorum of the members, if at least 15 days of written notice is given of an intention to alter or amend these By-Laws at such meeting.
+11.01 – These By-Laws may be altered or amended by either a majority of a quorum of the members or an affirmative vote of two-thirds (2/3) of the Board of Directors if at least ten (10) days of written notice is given of an intention to alter or amend these By-Laws at such meeting.